 b.
-Two second year students on the thesis-track exceeded expectations at written communication.
-One second year student on the non-thesis track did not meet expectations at written communication.
-Two out of three students performed higher level in written communication.
+One second year student on the thesis-track exceeded expectations at written communication.
+One student on the thesis-track and five students on the non-thesis track met expectations at written communication.
+Two other students on the non-thesis track performed at a higher level in written communication.